-I’d say first I’d evaluate what all do my customers needs are.
-Sometimes, customers in a particular geography may need access to a particular payment instrument or a particular routing algorithm or a particular level of security depending on the domain etc. I’d list all of that out and then start evaluating available solutions.
+I’d say first I’d evaluate what all my customers' needs are.
+Sometimes, customers in a particular geography may need access to a particular payment instrument, a particular routing algorithm, a particular level of security depending on the domain, etc. I’d list all of that out and then start evaluating available solutions.

 Keep in mind, in some extreme cases, you may have to go with a hybrid model with 2 or more vendors.

 I must say this is a great interview question.
-One of the frameworks that works for me is a) pick customers that are eager to try new things b) see if its a one way door or a 2 way door?
+One of the frameworks that work for me is a) pick customers that are eager to try new things b) see if it's a one-way door or a 2-way door.
 Read more about that here.

 I’m an engineer by education so there aren’t really as many internal struggles for me.
 In fact, I enjoy the technical part of the equation because that’s where I can see all the magic actually convert into reality.